 Because of the comparative fault law, we need to understand what our clients were doing in the moments before an accident.
 We can then try to minimize how they might have contributed to a crash.

 We know that you have a lot to deal with after a car accident.
 The last thing you need is another bill to pay.
-At MG Law, our Atlanta auto accident attorneys are here to put money back into your pocket—not take any more out of it.
+At MG Law, our Atlanta auto accident lawyers are here to put money back into your pocket—not take any more out of it.
 We represent injured victims on contingency.
 You do not have to pay upfront fees or other out-of-pocket costs for our legal services.
-Our Atlanta car accident attorneys only get paid when you get paid.
+Your Atlanta car wreck attorney only gets paid when you get paid.
 Do not worry about the cost of hiring a top attorney.